Schwab International Equity ETF (NYSEARCA:SCHF) Stock Holdings Lifted by Strategic Financial Planning Inc.

 Strategic Financial Planning Inc. lifted its stake in shares of Schwab International Equity ETF (NYSEARCA:SCHF – Get Rating) by 3.9% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 138,855 shares of the company’s stock after buying an additional 5,204 shares during the period.
 Schwab International Equity ETF comprises about 4.2% of Strategic Financial Planning Inc.’s holdings, making the stock its 9th largest position.
 Strategic Financial Planning Inc.’s holdings in Schwab International Equity ETF were worth $5,099,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other hedge funds also recently modified their holdings of the stock.
-Larson Financial Group LLC boosted its position in shares of Schwab International Equity ETF by 3.8% during the first quarter.
-Larson Financial Group LLC now owns 12,061 shares of the company’s stock valued at $443,000 after buying an additional 445 shares during the last quarter.
+Larson Financial Group LLC lifted its holdings in Schwab International Equity ETF by 3.8% during the first quarter.
+Larson Financial Group LLC now owns 12,061 shares of the company’s stock worth $443,000 after acquiring an additional 445 shares during the period.
 Cambridge Advisors Inc. lifted its holdings in Schwab International Equity ETF by 5.0% during the first quarter.
 Cambridge Advisors Inc. now owns 39,243 shares of the company’s stock worth $1,441,000 after acquiring an additional 1,882 shares during the period.
 MCF Advisors LLC bought a new stake in Schwab International Equity ETF during the first quarter worth $206,000.
 Wilbanks Smith & Thomas Asset Management LLC lifted its holdings in Schwab International Equity ETF by 0.7% during the first quarter.
 Wilbanks Smith & Thomas Asset Management LLC now owns 152,152 shares of the company’s stock worth $5,240,000 after acquiring an additional 1,059 shares during the period.
 Finally, Financial Architects Inc lifted its holdings in Schwab International Equity ETF by 5.9% during the first quarter.
 Financial Architects Inc now owns 322,920 shares of the company’s stock worth $11,858,000 after acquiring an additional 18,062 shares during the period.

 Schwab International Equity ETF Stock Performance